-4) Automatic Timeout Reboot Setting (NO_REBOOT)
+4) Automatic Timeout Reboot Setting (JP12)

 The motherboard is set so that when the BIOS detects a hang (timeout) during bootup, the motherboard will automatically reboot.
 If rebooting is repeating ineffectively, set this jumper to No Reboot to disable auto-reboot.
-However, if Safe Mode Setting (SAFE_MODE) is set to Safe Mode, setting Automatic Timeout Reboot Setting (NO_REBOOT) to No Reboot will bring the system to Safe Mode so you may be able to correct any problems.
+However, if Safe Mode Setting (JP10) is set to Safe Mode, setting Automatic Timeout Reboot Setting (JP12) to No Reboot will bring the system to Safe Mode so you may correct any problem.